🇨🇦 🇨🇦

 If you can’t get access to the full text, how much can you get from the abstract?

-Almost every working day, I have to decide whether or not to pay for access to papers, or pirate them, and I routinely choose to settle for whatever I think I can safely wring out of the abstract.
-Is it enough?
+Almost every working day, I have to decide whether or not to pay for papers, or pirate them, or wait for them … and I routinely choose to settle for whatever I think I can safely wring out of the abstract.
+Scandalous?
+Is that enough?
 Can you really do justice to analysis of a scientific paper without reading the whole thing?
 Isn’t it a little like reviewing a movie by watching the trailer?

-Not only is it possible, it’s necessary in many contexts — it’s simply not possible to read all the relevant science, let alone pay for it.
-Fortunately, the stakes are not equal for all citations.
-When citing to support more important and controversial points, don’t rely on the abstract — but for many other citations, the abstract is certainly enough, if you do it cautiously.
+Not only is it possible to review papers based on the abstract, it’s just fine/necessary in many contexts.
+It’s just not possible to read all the relevant science (let alone pay for it).
+And the stakes are not equal for all citations.
+When citing to support particularly important and controversial points, don’t rely on just the abstract — but for many other citations, the abstract is certainly enough, if you do it cautiously.

-Here are some mitigating considerations and tips for abstract-based science journalism:
+Here are some mitigating considerations and tips for interpreting abstracts:

 Comparing an abstract to a movie trailer is fun but poor.
 Abstracts have very different goals, and are not nearly as fragmentary and shallow as most trailers.
 In general, what actually matters in the paper is represented in the abstract.